Rudeus Greyrat: Casting

 In the first Mushoku Tensei audio drama, Rudeus was voiced by Hiro Shimono.
 The actor enjoyed the work despite being unfamiliar with the novels.
 He still expressed difficulties in delivering certain lines where the character yells.
 Rudeus' father Paul was voiced by Eiji Takemoto who wanted to connect with his "son" which led him to connect with Shimono during recording.
 Shimono stated that he felt the audio drama to be quite dark, despite his beliefs of the original novel being more comical.

 The reason the anime staff cast Tomokazu Sugita as the man in Rudy's previous life was because when the director read the original story, he thought it was "impossible for him [Rudeus] to be [portrayed by] anyone else".
 It also served as an homage to his (Sugita) role in a beloved anime that once aired in the past, and that was the starting point for the casting.
-After Rudeus reincarnates, he lives in his new world by generally acting with a mask on.
+After that, Rudeus lives in his new world by generally acting with a mask on.
 His voice actor Yumi Uchiyama was noted to be "very skilled person", to the point "she nails that nuance".
 Upon first seeing the character, Sugita said he could not blame Rudeus for his actions based on how much bullied he was in his previous one.
 As a result, he is not sure how he would act in the story.
+In regards to season two, Sugita believes that despite the notable changes to Rudeus' life, the protagonist still has several lines much to his surprise.
+Osawa heavily praised Sugita's performance for making the character and story more effective to show to the audience.
+Rifujin na Magonote noted Sugita often asked for directions in order to play the role more seriously.